music-encoding/guidelines/_guidelines-v4/06-neumes/04-neumesexamples.md

 #### Note:
-Other articulation marks such as ictus, circulus, semicirculus, accentus, and other fonts in [SMuFL](https://www.smufl.org/fonts/) can be encoded using: glyph.auth, glyph.name, glyph.num, and glyph.uri
+Other articulation marks such as ictus, circulus, semicirculus, accentus, and other fonts in [SMuFL](https://www.smufl.org/fonts/) can be encoded using: glyph.auth, glyph.name, glyph.num, and glyph.uri.